PeterMarshall29/book1/jupyternotebooks/initialisation.md

 Zero-initialisation is:
 * The first step in value-initialisation.
-* Performed at the start of the execution of every programme for all named variables that have {term}`static duration`.
+* Performed at the start of the execution of every program for all named variables that have {term}`static duration`.
 * Used for arrays that have only a subset of their members initialized.

 ## Missing Initialisers - Default Initialisation